ShraddhaGhawalkar/Online-Examination-using-JAVA-Programming-Java-Pr/README.md

 3) Timer and auto submission of exams, ensuring that students complete the test within the designated time frame.
 4) Ability to take exams with a range of multiple-choice and subjective questions.

+IDE used
+Eclipse Version: 2022-12 (4.26.0)

+How to Use
+To use the ATM Interface, fork the repository to your own GitHub account and clone the repository to your local machine.
+Then, open it in your Java IDE of choice and run the Main.java file.
+Once the program is running, you will be presented with the main menu.
+From there, you can select from the available operations by entering the corresponding number and pressing Enter.